 INDEX NUMBER is the Required Field.
-It points the value to be returned.
+It points to the value to be returned.

-VALUE 1, VALUE 2, VALUE 3… are the values which will be returned as per the index number given.
+VALUE 1, VALUE 2, VALUE 3… are the values that will be returned as per the index number given.

 Index Number is 1, Value 1 will be returned,